 - Complete at least 12 credits of African Studies Program core courses or extended core courses taught by an African Studies Program faculty member.

-- Graduate credit is available only for courses numbered 300 or higher.
+- Graduate credit is available only for courses numbered 300 or higher with the graduate attribute.

 - Maintain a grade point average of 3.0 (on a 4.0 scale).